Anomalies on ALE spaces and phases of gauge theory: Introduction

 This paper is organized as follows.
 Section~\ref{EHSPACEALLTHAT} contains all of the geometric and field–theoretic material required for the anomaly computation.
 We begin with a brief review of the Eguchi--Hanson (EH) space, after which we describe how to turn on background fluxes for an $SU(N)\times U(1)/\mathbb{Z}_p$ bundle.
 We then analyze fermions transforming in a general representation ${\cal R}$ of $SU(N)$ in this background, together with the global consistency conditions they must satisfy.
 Subsequently, we solve the Dirac equation to obtain the fermion zero modes in the presence of the background flux.
 We show that the counting of zero modes can also be obtained from the Atiyah–Patodi–Singer (APS) index theorem.
 The APS index involves an $\eta$-invariant, whose computation requires the full set of weights of ${\cal R}$.
-To avoid this complication, we conclude the section by introducing a method for capping the EH space, which in many cases allows us to compute the index without explicitly enumerating all the weights.
+To avoid this complication, we conclude the section by introducing a method for capping the EH space, which in a few cases allows us to compute the index without explicitly enumerating all the weights.
 In Section~\ref{The EH space as a probe of anomalies}, we evaluate the anomaly on the EH space using both the mapping-torus construction and standard field-theoretic techniques, demonstrating that the two approaches agree.
 We also discuss how this anomaly differs from those obtained on conventional closed manifolds, we give a qualitative description of how the anomaly can be saturated as we vary the bolt size, and conclude the section by giving a Hilbert-space interpretation of the anomaly.
 Finally, Sections~\ref{ApplicationsI} and~\ref{ApplicationII} illustrate applications of the EH anomaly in various vector-like and chiral gauge theories.
-In particular, we show how the new anomaly constrains patterns of chiral symmetry breaking and the structure of infrared composites.
+In particular, we show how the EH anomaly constrains patterns of chiral symmetry breaking and the structure of infrared composites.
 These sections also provide numerous concrete examples that clarify the abstract ideas developed earlier in the paper.
+In particular, in Section~\ref{More on the EH anomaly in the 2-index antisymmetric theory}, we examine the cobordism anomalies of the $SU(5)$ vector-like gauge theory with a Dirac fermion in the $2$-index antisymmetric representation, and show that while these anomalies can be matched by candidate infrared composites, the same composites nevertheless fail to reproduce the EH anomaly.
 We conclude in Section \ref{Future directions} by offering directions for future studies.